memfault/interrupt/_drafts/i2c-overview.md

 <!-- excerpt start -->
 I2C is perhaps the most commonly used bus to connect ICs together.
-As such, firmwae engineers encounter it on most project.
-In this post, we explain how I2C works and go through common bugs and how to investiage them.
+As such, firmware engineers encounter it on most project.
+In this post, we explain how I2C works, explore common bugs and investigate how to debug these issues.
 <!-- excerpt end -->

 {:.no_toc}